 “Company culture eats strategy for breakfast” - Peter Drucker

-Company culture is not just a set of values or Maxims brandished on the walls and championed in front of potential clients.
-For some, that is the case though.
-In a study of 24 major UK brands by Lucy Kellaway, she found that only 5 of their top executives knew their values.
-They are merely words on paper for many, but those executives misunderstand the power of company culture.
+A strong company culture is not something we get by just putting a set of values or Maxims on the walls or by championing our values and mission statements in front of potential clients.
+It seems like many believe this to be the case, though.
+Which is a paradox, since most people actually do not remember those values hanging on the walls - at all.
+In a study done by Lucy Kellaway, with 24 British companies, she found that only 5 of their top executives knew their values!
+They are merely words on paper for many.
+And to be honest, yes, values are great - but do they make it or break it for the company culture?

 In truth, company culture is the core personality of your business.
 It is the organic rule set that governs how people behave towards one another, toward the brand, and how they act in service of the overall purpose.
-It articulates your internal branding and guides what an employer values and actively encourages in their employees.
+It is a result of the internal branding that has taken place, and what the company values, promotes and actively encourages in their employees.

 “So, why is it important?
 We have bigger fish to fry right now.”

-If it is not managed, employees may become disengaged which lowers productivity, quality of work, and innovation.
-It eventually costs your company money.
+If it is not managed, employees may become disengaged from work or start behaving in a way which is not in accordance with your company’s best interest, which lowers productivity, quality of work, and innovation.
+And that will eventually cost your company money.

 What is different between in-person and remote company cultures?

-Company culture and tacit learning is especially important when it comes to new hires.
+As a newly hired employee it is important to be able to see, feel, and sense what company culture your work-place has.
 Whilst in person, the window they get into culture is gleaned consciously and subconsciously from their peers and the environment.
-When onboarding exclusively remotely, they don’t hear the in-jokes and tone of the conversation that often informs how they should treat others.
+When onboarding exclusively remotely, employees don’t hear the in-jokes and tone of the conversation that often informs how they should treat others.
 This can quickly lead to isolation, loneliness, and even insecurity.
+To succeed, one thing that works well is to give the new hires a buddy - a colleague that checks in with the new hire frequently, beyond just talking about work, also ensuring the new hire feels included and understands and knows how to positively contribute to the culture.
+Also, speak about the culture explicitly at team meetings.

-For your tenured employees, remote and hybrid work has caused change.
-The obvious culture costs have been the chit-chat with colleagues, and the barriers to collaborative work.
-The isolation and human side can easily get overlooked by managers who are focused on achieving results.
-Unfortunately, however, human emotions and feelings play a large role in performance management.
+For some managers, mainly focusing on the production part of work, the obvious culture costs is the chit-chat with colleagues, and the barriers to collaborative work, which happens by itself when you meet face to face.
+The isolation and human side of working remotely can easily get overlooked by managers who are focused merely on achieving results.
+Human emotions and feelings, however, play a large role in performance management, and managers thus should pay attention and make sure they are encountered and taken into consideration at meetings.

 Signs Your Company Culture is Struggling

-When humans struggle with identity issues, we buy Harley Davidsons or soft-top cars but what does it look like for a company?
-Company culture might be somewhat intangible at times but disengagement has real impacts.
+When humans struggle with identity issues, they might buy Harley Davidsons or walk the Camino - but what does it look like for a company?
+Company culture might be somewhat intangible at times, but disengagement has real impacts, so let's take a look at what signs there might be that your company culture is struggling - so that you can do something about it!

 High Turnover

 The first major sign that your remote culture is not quite working is your retention of new hires.
 Those that have been in your company for less than two years.
 Do they stay or move on?
-What caused them to consider looking elsewhere so quickly after joining your company?
+And if they move on you seriously need to consider: What caused them to consider looking elsewhere so quickly after joining your company?

-High churn rates are a good indicator that your culture is having a negative impact.
+High churn rates are a good indicator that your company culture is suffering.
 You might think that’s just standard for the industry but think about the expense.
 It costs about 20% of an employee's annual salary to replace them by the time recruitment, onboarding, productivity losses, and more are accounted for.

 People rarely leave jobs for no reason.
 They typically leave because of toxic cultures, boredom, and poor management.
-If your company experiences high staff turnover, it might be time to assess your culture.
+If your company experiences high staff turnover, it might be time to assess your culture and give your leaders the much needed leadership development program that you might have thought of as unnecessary or “nice-to-have” rather than “need-to-have”.
+This brief guide and this webinar may also give you some further insight into how to keep great talent onboard.

-Google ran a study known as Project Aristotle to find what factors impact their teams the most.
+Google ran a study (known as Project Aristotle) to find what factors impact their teams the most in terms of high performance.
 Psychological safety came out on top - by a distance.
 What is it?
 The social safety from embarrassment to contribute novel ideas, admit mistakes, raise concerns and speak up.

 Employees who don’t speak up or highlight potential problems don’t feel psychologically safe.
 They feel they will be embarrassed or labeled incompetent which stifles your business's opportunity to innovate.

 Poor psychological safety is generally associated with a troubled company culture.
-The trust and respect between peers have dwindled somewhat.
 If your employees don’t feel safe to admit mistakes and suggest ideas, the business as a whole suffers.
+If you want to learn more about how to create psychological safety at the workplace - read this article and watch this webinar to learn more.

 Communication is a vital sign of company culture and like any vital sign, when it goes south, it takes a lot with it.